 The forum celebrated the 20th anniversary of its founding with a conference entitled 'The benefits of farm woodlands and agroforestry in UK lowlands' which was organised by Biodiversity International and the Northmoor Trust.
 The conference was held at the Northmoor Trust, Little Wittenham, Oxfordshire from 27th - 28th June.
 During the year the Forum hosted an e-conference entitled 'Policy support for agroforestry in the European Union'.

-The annual meeting entitled 'Trees for farm and community - post decoupling' was organised by Dr Jim McAdam on behalf of Agri-Food and Biosciences Institute and Queens University, Belfast and was held at the Royal College and Derrynoid Centre, Draperstown, Northern Ireland from 26th to 28th June.
+The annual meeting entitled 'Trees for farm and community - post decoupling' was organised by Dr Jim McAdam on behalf of Agri-Food and Biosciences Institute and Queens University, Belfast and was held at the Rural College and Derrynoid Centre, Draperstown, Northern Ireland from 26th to 28th June.

 The annual meeting entitled '5000 years of Integrated Land Management' was organised by Mr Mike Strachan on behalf of the Forestry Commission and was held at Castle Menzies, Aberfeldy, Perthshire from 24th to 25th June.